AlgebraicJulia/Decapodes.jl/docs/src/concepts/composition.md

 ```

 These `N` and `W` variables are placeholders, but now we can map to each
 placeholder the internal variable to each model.
 We'll do so by plugging in each component Decapodes into the composition pattern we defined, and specifying which internal quantities to share along edges.
-A practical consequence to formalizing Decapodes in the field of Applied Category Theory is that we can view a Decapode as a sort of computation graph.
+A practical consequence to formalizing Decapodes with Applied Category Theory is that Decapodes can be treated as computation graphs that compose as graphs, not as abstract syntax trees or raw code.

 ```@example DEC
 # Apply Composition